 There are no rules or restrictions on height in gymnastics so technically at least you are never too tall.
 But the question of ‘how tall is too tall for gymnastics’ is often asked by older children and teenagers who are interested in starting the sport for the first time.

-If you are a teenager just starting out, the likelihood of becoming an elite gymnast is very remote.
+If you are a teenager just starting, the likelihood of becoming an elite gymnast is very remote.
 Because of this, you will only really do gymnastics on a recreational level probably for the enjoyment and fitness that gymnastics brings.
 The good news is that recreational gymnastics is way less intense than competitive gymnastics and there will be no selective process that looks at your height.

 At least I’ve never seen or heard of such a thing in recreational gymnastics.